sp-hash/TeamBlackMiner/FAQ.md

 Different GPU cards might have different best settings, both with OC and the intensity setting.
 And the pool is important.

-High --xintensity, higher amout of stale shares, higher speed.
+High **--xintensity**, higher amout of stale shares, higher speed.

 Some pools doesn't pay for stales so the setting is pool dependent.

 (AMD intensity settings  are 1/4 of NVIDIA)

---dagintensity: 1-8(9) is for high memclocks.
+**--dagintensity**: 1-8(9) is for high memclocks.
 Use when dag buffer crash on validation.
 1 is low (slow dag) 8 amd is the fastest, 9 on nvidia, or 0 (default).

---kernel: Different kernels can give a speedup on different models.
+**--kernel**: Different kernels can give a speedup on different models.
 Your power setting can also count.
 Autotune will try to find the fastest kernel for you.

 AMD cards:
 For no stale shares use something like --xintensity 24 or --xintensity 8 (flexpool, crazypool, nicehash)